FACTS: A Factored State-Space Framework For World Modelling

 In many real-world applications, such as climate prediction, traffic flow management, or autonomous systems, predicting future states over long horizons is crucial for effective decision-making.
-World modeling, in these domains, often involves high-dimensional multivariate inputs—such as interacting agents, variables, or environmental factors—requiring the system to account for their complex dependencies and interactions across time.
+World modelling, in these domains, often involves high-dimensional multivariate inputs—such as interacting agents, variables, or environmental factors—requiring the system to account for their complex dependencies and interactions across time.
 Long-term forecasting in this context is challenging as it demands accurate representation of temporal dynamics over extended periods.
 Additionally, input features may lack a predefined order, or this order could change dynamically.
 For example, a system may receive data from sensors (e.g., temperature and pressure) without knowing which is which during testing.
-The world modeler must provide reliable long-term predictions even if the input order changes unexpectedly, and generalize to unseen configurations, without learning every possible permutation of input features during training.
+The world model must provide reliable long-term predictions even if the input order changes unexpectedly and generalise to unseen configurations, without requiring exposure to every possible permutation of input features during training.